Samira-fl/Soc-analyst-portfolio/SOC-Fundamentals/fundamentals-summary.md

 # SOC Fundamentals

 Welcome to the first step of your career as a SOC analyst.
-In this lesson, we introduce the structure of Security Operations Centers (SOCs), the essential tools, and the responsibilities of a SOC analyst.
+In this lesson, I introduce the structure of Security Operations Centers (SOCs), the essential tools, and the responsibilities of a SOC analyst.

 ## 📘 What Will You Learn?